 Reread your claim form and witness statement (if you wrote one) to help you remember all the points you want to raise.

-The judge will have read all the evidence beforehand.
+The judge will have been able to read the evidence beforehand and might use the hearing to examine the evidence further.
 They might ask you and the defendant to summarise your case and also ask you both questions.
 Or they could consider each point of disagreement and ask each of you about it in turn.
 Make notes of anything the defendant says which you think is wrong.

 You might not have very long to present your evidence so make sure that you set out your case as clearly as you can.

 Sometimes you and the defendant will have the chance to ask each other questions.
 It’s up to the judge to decide if you can do this.
 You might not find out until the day of the hearing, but it’s a good idea to think of any questions you’d like to ask the defendant in advance.

 You can take a friend or relative with you for support.
 They’re allowed to sit with you and can take notes if you think that would help.
 They'll only be allowed to speak on your behalf if they’re with you in court and the judge has said they can.

 The judge will give their decision or ‘judgment’ at the end of the hearing and briefly explain the reasons.
 If the case is decided without a hearing or one side doesn’t attend, the court will send a copy of the judge’s reasons to each side.